-The clammy Chinese figure rising before Blaine’s has the haunting, ethereal quality of ghosts who confront Dickens’ Scrooge.
+The clammy Chinese figure rising before Blaine’s conjures the haunting, ethereal quality of ghosts who confront Dickens’ Scrooge.
 Whether Dickens’s spirits were an inspiration is unknown.
 Blaine is visited, in this instance, by a hot steamy specter who rises up from Blaine’s teacup to scold and confront the politician.
 This apparition will not allow Blaine to enjoy his tea in peace and privacy.
 Blaine’s hair appears to rise in alarm, but Blaine looks more annoyed that fearful.
 His right hand has gripped the paper suddenly, indicating he is unnerved, yet he continues to clutch at his truth as he comes to terms with what is before him.
-Other worldly, and celestial, the Chinese tea ghost peers directly into Blaine’s eyes with and bears a stiff upper lip.
+Otherworldly, and celestial, the Chinese tea ghost peers directly into Blaine’s eyes with and bears a stiff upper lip.

 The cartoon asks a question, which in a century and a half later, Lenore Metrick-Chen made the focus of her book Collecting Objects/Excluding People.
-“What happens when the exotic refuses to remain our fantasy, our abstraction, and instead intrudes into our space?”(1)
+“What happens when the exotic refuses to remain our fantasy, our abstraction and instead intrudes into our space?”(1)

-Nast’s idea for this cartoon however may not be original.
+Nast’s idea for this cartoon, however, may not be original.
 A “spectral disembodied head emerges from a magic lamp” in John S. Cook’s 1870 illustration of Money vs.Muscle, or Chinese Emigration.
 To the Workmen and Trade unions of America, published by the Season Press.
 It is not known if Nast had access to the book.
 The images are strikingly similar.

 Metrick-Chen writes that soon after the United States was formally recognized as a country under the terms of the Treaty of Paris, the U.S. eagerly entered into trade with China.
 “The predominant American view of the Chinese had been laudatory” (19).

 With the conclusion of The Opium War (1839- 1842), American superiority (Manifest Destiny) grew.
 Reports from Protestant missionaries stationed in China relayed to the American people their unsuccessful attempts to convert the Chinese to Christianity.
-These reports home factored in supplanting favorable views toward China into negative opinions (Metrick-Chen 21-23).
+These reports making their way home factored in supplanting favorable views toward China into negative opinions (Metrick-Chen 21-23).
 Defining Chinese as non-Christian heathens was an important element in disqualifying them as competitive laborers and applicants as citizens and visitors to the U.S.